 – Learners who possess a first degree in another discipline and want to develop their careers in business

 Each unit within the qualification is assessed through an assignment.
 Assignment tasks will be written in a way to make them realistic ‘work-related’ tasks wherever possible.
 Knowledge, understanding and application will need to be demonstrated by Learners.
 Original thought, problem solving and recommendations on actions will also be asked for from the Learner where appropriate for the unit.
 Intellectual rigour will be expected appropriate to the level of the Qualification.

 Intended Course Learning Outcomes:

 The Qualifications will develop the Learner’s ability to:

 – apply analytical and evaluative techniques and to enhance those skills;

 – investigate issues and opportunities;

-- develop their awareness and appreciation of managerial, organisational and environmental issues;
+– develop their awareness and appreciation of managerial, organizational and environmental issues;

 – use management techniques and practices in imaginative ways;